fsjavier/trip-split/README.md

 * It has to provide relevant feedback to the user when there is not enough information or a invalid data is provided.
 * It has to calculate the total cost of the trip and how much each person has spent.

-### User Goals
+### User Stories

 * As a user, I want to:
   1. Create a new trip to track expenses.
   2. Be able to have several people adding their expenses to the trip.
   3. Have a currency conversion system to my preferred currency.
-  4. See the existing entries of a trip.
+  4. See the list of existing trips.
   5. Edit an entry if there was a mistake.
   6. Delete an entry if it was a mistake.
   7. Delete a trip if it was a mistake or is not any more needed.